Ilya114/Box64Droid/README.md

 Turnip driver Will work with 3D acceleration.

 This Wine 7.1 already comes with DXVK 2.1 installed.
 You can also change versions through Wine's Start menu.

+OpenGL also Works,but you cant use OpenGL>DirectX Layer for now(only if you want manually installs wined3d dlls.